GUNDAANUTEJ/pm-s03-g05-project/README.md

 ## Our Project
 * #### Project Name: Amigos Gaming Connect.
-* Here in this platform people from different locations can connect and communicate for online gaming purpose.
-Also can create groups as per requirement.
+* This is a platform where people can find In game names and Ids of different players.
 It is an user friendly application.

 ## Our Team
 Product Owner: